lucasalcs/dataset_df/README.md

 # Deepfake Detection Models (df_models)

-This repository provides tools and a deep learning model for detecting deepfake audio samples (anti-spoofing).
-It includes an end-to-end inference pipeline, sample notebooks for inference on custom WAV files, and a Docker container for easy deployment.
+This repository provides tools and deep learning models for detecting deepfake audio samples (anti-spoofing).
+It includes end-to-end inference pipelines, sample notebooks for inference on custom WAV files, and Docker containers for easy deployment of two state-of-the-art deepfake detection systems: SSL_Anti-spoofing and AASIST.

 ## Overview

 The repository includes:

+- **SSL_Anti-spoofing Model**:
   - **Inference Notebook**:
     `SSL_Anti-spoofing/notebooks/SSL-inference.ipynb` provides step-by-step instructions for:
     - Loading and pre-processing your audio files.
     - Running batch inference using a pretrained deepfake (DF) detection model.
     - Visualizing the distribution of detection scores with threshold annotations.

   - **Docker Container**:
     `SSL_Anti-spoofing/Dockerfile` builds a containerized environment with:
     - A PyTorch runtime image.
     - All necessary system dependencies and Python libraries.
     - Automatic downloads of the pretrained model (Best_LA_model_for_DF.pth) and XLS-R wav2vec model.
     - A pre-configured Jupyter Lab server ready to launch on container startup.

+- **AASIST Model**:
+  - **Inference Notebook**:
+    `AASIST/notebooks/AASIST-inference.ipynb` offers similar capabilities for the AASIST model:
+    - Processing audio files using AASIST's graph attention networks.
+    - Running inference with pre-trained models.
+    - Visualizing results with the EER threshold.

+  - **Docker Container**:
+    `AASIST/Dockerfile` provides a ready-to-use environment with:
+    - A PyTorch 1.6.0 runtime image with CUDA 10.1 support.
+    - The complete AASIST codebase and dependencies.
+    - Pre-trained AASIST and AASIST-L models.
+    - A Jupyter Lab interface for running the notebook.

 - **Python Requirements**:
-  `SSL_Anti-spoofing/requirements.txt` lists the essential dependencies for running the project.
+  Each model folder contains its own `requirements.txt` file listing the essential dependencies.

 ## Features

-- **Pretrained DF Detection Model**: Uses a model (downloaded automatically in Docker) for anti-spoofing inference.
+- **Multiple Detection Models**:
+  - **SSL_Anti-spoofing**: Uses self-supervised learning with wav2vec 2.0 for anti-spoofing.
+  - **AASIST**: Uses integrated spectro-temporal graph attention networks.
-- **Custom Audio Dataset**: Supports recursive loading and pre-processing of WAV files.
+- **Custom Audio Dataset**: Supports recursive loading and pre-processing of WAV/FLAC files.
 - **Batch Inference & Continuous Saving**: Processes large datasets in batches, saving results after each inference step.
-- **Visualization Tools**: Histograms with threshold lines to help interpret DF detection scores.
+- **Visualization Tools**: Histograms with threshold lines to help interpret detection scores.
-- **Dockerized Setup**: Quickly set up the environment using Docker to avoid dependency issues.
+- **Dockerized Setup**: Quickly set up each environment using Docker to avoid dependency issues.

 ## Acknowledgements

-This project builds upon the work from the [SSL_Anti-spoofing](https://github.com/TakHemlata/SSL_Anti-spoofing) repository by TakHemlata et al., which implements the core deepfake detection model described in their paper:
+This project builds upon the work from two repositories:

+1. [SSL_Anti-spoofing](https://github.com/TakHemlata/SSL_Anti-spoofing) by TakHemlata et al., which implements a deepfake detection model using wav2vec 2.0.

-> "Automatic speaker verification spoofing and deepfake detection using wav2vec 2.0 and data augmentation" (Speaker Odyssey 2022 Workshop)
+2. [AASIST](https://github.com/clovaai/aasist) by NAVER Corporation, which implements audio anti-spoofing using integrated spectro-temporal graph attention networks.

 ## Getting Started